facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/plugins/admonition.md

 ///
 ```

-As with all block plugins, you can always add new classes IDs or other attributes via the `attributes` option.
+As with all block plugins, you can always add new classes IDs or other attributes via `$`.

 ```
 /// note | Some title
-    attributes:
-      class: class-a class-b
+    $: .class-a.class-b

 Some content
 ///